-red and green ribbons (optional), music
+• red and green ribbons (optional), music

-Tie a green lace or ribbon on the right hand and a red lace or ribbon on the left hand of each of the children for them to remember more easily which is right and which is left.
+Tie a green lace or ribbon on the right hand and a red lace or ribbon on the left hand of each of your children for them to remember more easily which is right and which is left.

 Introduce the lesson by playing The Bebop Band song as the children come into class.
-Act as the leader and ask the children to dance. hop, jump, run etc., to the right or to the left by following you.
-Do the Hello Bebop and Friends routine.
+Act as the leader and ask the children to dance, hop, jump, run, etc., to the right or to the left by following you.
+Do the Hello Bebop routine.
 Say down and crouch down.
 Ask the children to repeat and do the same.
 Continue like this, modeling the other words.

+Listen and do the actions.

-- Point to the picture and ask the children to tell you what they think the Bebop characters are doing.
-Let them answer in Language 1. - Play the audio and have the children listen to the song as they point to different parts of the picture. - Play it again and ask them to do the actions as they are sung.
+- Play the CD and have the children listen to the song as they point to the pictures. - Play it again and ask them to do the actions as they are sung.

-2 Sing the Action Song: Can You ...?
+Sing the Action Song: Can You ...?

-- · Say each line of the song.
-Ask the children to repeat as they do the corresponding actions along with you. - Play the Action Song one more time.
+- Say each line of the song.
+Ask the children to repeat as they do the corresponding actions along - Play the song one more time.
 Ask the children to sing along as they do the actions.